knmcguire/px4_sim_research_report/docs/results.md

 ## Profile of Personas

-Based on these responses, we identified five distinct user personas depicted in Figure 3: "Senior Engineers (P1)," "Junior Engineers (P2)," "Academic Researchers (P3)," "Academic Students (P4)," and "Independent Hobbyists (P5)."
+Based on these responses, we identified five distinct user personas depicted in @fig-personas: "Senior Engineers (P1)," "Junior Engineers (P2)," "Academic Researchers (P3)," "Academic Students (P4)," and "Independent Hobbyists (P5)."
-These personas will be used to analyze and interpret the survey results in subsequent sections as depected in @fig-personas.
+These personas will be used to analyze and interpret the survey results in subsequent sections.

 ![Pie-chart with the types of personas selected from the profiles.](images/3_pie_personas.png){#fig-personas}

-### P1 -  Senior engineers
+### P1 - Senior Engineers
 Highly experienced professional engineers with advanced to expert-level simulation expertise.
 These are the power users who deploy PX4 simulators in production environments for commercial products, defense systems, and critical applications.

 * Profession: Professional Engineer / Technical Consultant
 * Expertise Level: Advanced: 27 (75%) / Expert: 9 (25%)
 * Primary Domains: Aerospace/Drones (Commercial): 24 (67%), Defense/Government: 10 (28%), Research Institutions: 1 (3%), Other: 1 (2%)

 ### P2 - Junior Engineers
 Professional engineers in commercial or defense settings who are building their drone and simulation expertise.
 This includes career switchers, new hires at drone companies, and engineers expanding their skillset to include simulation tools.

 * Profession: Professional Engineer / Technical Consultant
 * Expertise Level: Intermediate: 20 (69%), Novice: 9 (31%)
-* Primary Domains: Aerospace/Drones (Commercial): 18 (62%), Defense/Government: 6 (21%), Research Institutions: 2 (7%) and Other: 3 (10%)
+* Primary Domains: Aerospace/Drones (Commercial): 18 (62%), Defense/Government: 6 (21%), Research Institutions: 2 (7%), Other: 3 (10%)

 ### P3 - Academic Researchers
 Academic and industry researchers using PX4 simulators for cutting-edge research, publications, and experimental work.
 This group spans university researchers, PhD students/postdocs, and R&D engineers at companies and research institutions.